 Ms. Nelson's employment with the Company terminated effective January 9, 2022.
-In connection with her termination, Ms. Nelson received the following benefits:
+In connection with her termination, Ms. Nelson will also receive the following benefits:

-- salary continuation for 12 months following the date of termination, in the amount of \$419,769; - annual bonus for 2021 in the amount of \$192,780; - continuation of health benefits for a period of 12 months following termination, such benefit having a value of \$8,957.
+- salary continuation for 12 months following the date of termination, in the amount of \$419,769; - annual bonus for 2021 in the amount of \$192,780; - continuation of health benefits for a period of 12 months following termination, such benefit having a value of \$.

 Mr. Kaufer's employment with the Company terminated effective as of July 1, 2022.
-As Mr. Kaufer voluntarily retired from the Company, he was not entitled to any payments in connection with the termination of his employment as the President and CEO.
+As Mr. Kaufer voluntarily decided to retire from the Company he was not entitled to any payments in connection with the termination of his employment as the President and CEO.